wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 |'a'.equal? 'a'|false|true|
 |String.new('a').equal?
 String.new('a')|false|false|

-So if you are planning to upgrade your project to frozen strings keep this behavior in mind and check for existent comparisons.
+So if you're planning to upgrade your project to frozen strings keep this behavior in mind and check for existent comparisons.

-### Thread safety
+## Thread safety

 Let's see what wikipedia says about [thread safety][4]: